wp-plugins/8tracks-shortcode/readme.txt

 = Can I customize the plugin's output? =

 Yes!
-I've added a div around the iframes, which has this id: "tracks-div."
+To help you customize the output via CSS, I've added a div around the iframes, which has this id: "tracks-div."
 The iframe has a class also: "tracks-iframe."

-Just add your custom css, and you're good to go!
+Just add your custom CSS, and you're good to go!

 = I don't want to use HTML5, and I don't want to say flash="yes" in every single shortcode.
 What can I do? =